OrcaStructure/aden/adenhome/NOTES.md

 - Hour mode column lets you assign the active mode to a specific hour.
 - Mode windows tint the day plan background for the active ranges.
 - Autogenerate schedules tasks as early as possible inside their mode windows.
+- Planned blocks display title + time range and a mode-colored stripe.
+- Task config includes Move up / Move down to reorder tasks.
+- Planner state auto-saves to Firestore after changes.

 ## Behaviors to Add Later
 - Create/select day-plan ranges to assign mode windows.
 - Improve range editing (drag to paint multiple hours).
-- Autogenerate places tasks into matching mode windows.
+- Autogenerate places tasks into matching mode windows while honoring user order.
 - Firebase reads/writes for tasks and plan blocks.
 - Ensure tasks cannot be both scheduled and unscheduled at the same time.
 - Persist and display mode windows so the auto-plan respects them.

 ## Data Concepts (Draft)
-- Task: id, title, duration, mode, deadline, status.
+- Task: id, title, duration, mode, deadlineAt (YYYY-MM-DDTHH:mm), order, status.
 - Plan block: id, taskId, startMinutes, endMinutes, mode.
 - Mode window: id, mode, startMinutes, endMinutes.

 ## Autogenerate Logic (Current)
 - Uses mode windows derived from the hour column.
-- Sorts tasks by earliest deadline, then shortest duration.
+- Uses the current task list order as the primary ordering constraint.
-- For each task, finds the earliest available slot in matching mode windows.
+- For each task (in order), finds the earliest available slot in matching mode windows.
 - Only schedules tasks in the future (no slots before the current time).
 - Respects deadline time when provided; skips tasks that cannot fit.
 - Replaces the entire plan each time it runs.

+## Firestore Wiring (Current)
+- Collection: planner
+- Document id: current
+- Stored fields: tasks, plannedBlocks, hourModes, updatedAt
+- Fetch on load; debounce-save on change (500ms).

+## Ordering Design Goals
+- Users define a rough order by moving tasks up/down (no manual numbering).
+- Autogenerate keeps tasks as close as possible to that order.
+- Constraints (mode windows, deadlines, current time) can skip tasks.
+- Re-running autogenerate should feel stable unless constraints change.
+- Task order is stored on each task (`order`) and is scoped per mode.

 ## Scaling Plan (When Ready)
 ## Component Split (Done)